CCI order clears road for generic car parts market

 Some car makers argue that generic parts are often made with inferior quality materials, undermining performance and making them potentially hazardous, and there is need for safety standards for generics in the after-market before it is opened.

-"Blindly following the West in one aspect without plugging the other gaps is not the solution," said Jnaneswar Sen, senior vice president sales and marketing at Honda Motor Co's (7267.T) Indian unit, one of 14 car makers fined a total of $420 million.
+"Blindly following the West in one aspect without plugging the other gaps is not the solution," said Jnaneswar Sen, senior vice president sales and marketing at Honda Motor Co's local unit, one of 14 car makers fined a total of $420 million.

-Besides the penalty in August, the anti-trust regulator also directed car makers - including Honda, Ford Motor Co (F.N), Maruti Suzuki India Ltd (MRTI.NS) and Tata Motors Ltd (TAMO.NS) - to start providing spare parts more widely.
+Besides the penalty in August, the anti-trust regulator also directed car makers - including Honda, Ford Motor Co, Maruti Suzuki India Ltd and Tata Motors Ltd - to start providing spare parts more widely.

 Some of the companies have decided to challenge the order.